petersmythe/invapi-dual-auth/README.md

 This is my submission for https://investec.gitbook.io/programmable-banking-community-wiki/get-building/build-events/open-q1-2024-bounty-challenge-or-the-tutorial-quest

 ## Programmable Banking

-From a developer's perspective, Investec is way ahead of the other South African banks and offers multiple APIs to interact with your private bank account, or the VISA credit card associated with it.
+From a developer's perspective, Investec is way ahead of the other South African banks and offers multiple APIs to interact with your bank account, or the VISA credit cards associated with it.
 Check out their [amazing offering](https://www.investec.com/en_za/banking/tech-professionals/programmable-banking.html) and [API documentation](https://developer.investec.com/).

-This tutorial is a mid level guide to writing Javascript code that resides "on" your credit card and executes each time the card is swiped, tapped or otherwise used.
+This tutorial is a mid-level guide to writing JavaScript code that resides "on" your credit card and executes each time the card is swiped, tapped or otherwise used.
 It demonstrates how an external API call can be made to determine whether to allow or deny the transaction.
-It can also easily be extended to log transactions to your own cloud-based data store.
+It can also easily be extended to log card transactions to your own cloud-based data store.

 The **dual authoriser** business logic implemented is:
-1. any card transaction over a pre-configured limit must be attempted twice.
+1. Any card transaction over a pre-configured limit must be attempted twice.
-1. the first time the transaction will be denied.
+1. The first time the transaction will be denied.
-1. if a second, nearly identical transaction is made within a pre-configured time window, it will then be authorised.
+1. If a second, nearly identical transaction is made within a pre-configured time window, it will then be authorised.
-1. the card logic can be pre-configured to require the identical card _OR_ a different card, depending on your requirements.
+1. The card logic can be pre-configured to require the identical card _OR_ a different card, depending on your requirements.
-1. the card namespace (or unique identifier) is used to isolate different profiles.
+1. The card namespace (or unique identifier) is used to isolate different profiles.

-The tutorial can be completed within 20 minutes, and that includes signing up for a free Cloudflare account that provides an online key-value pair database.
+The tutorial can be completed within 20 minutes, and that includes signing up for a free Cloudflare account that provides a suitable online key-value pair database.

 ## Opening the Programmable Banking IDE

 * [x] Assumption: you have activated [Programmable Banking](https://www.investec.com/en_za/banking/tech-professionals/programmable-banking.html) for your account.
 If not, you can now enrol on Investec Online.
+* [x] Assumption: you have read the [Investec Card documentation](https://developer.investec.com/za/programmable-card)

 1. Login to Investec Online and select Manage from the menu
 1. Select Investec Developer